This is how you account your Google AdSense money

 A simple example of how you post AdSense revenue from Google Adsense in Irland to your income statement or Profit & Loss as they say in the UK.
 Revenue accounts often start with a “4” in most international P&L setups (UK/US) but may vary depending on country and company type.
-In Sweden revenue from sales accounts starts with a “3”.
+In Sweden, revenue from sales accounts starts with a “3”.
 If you have a simplified Chart of Accounts with 3 digits, it could even start on “6”.
-You could also have Owner’s Equity on “3” (Owner’s Equity, Owner’s Investment and Owner’s Draw) and then revenue accounts start on “4”.
+You could also have Owner’s Equity on “3” (Owner’s Equity, Owner’s Investment and Owner’s Draw), and then revenue accounts start on “4”.
 Balance accounts typically start with a “1” or “2”.
 You may have 3 or 4-digit accounts, but 5 & 6-digits are also common.
 In this example, I am using the Swedish account system “BAS” which has a 4-digit representation of the accounts.
-Often you also need to specify a VAT-code, this should reflect this type of trade and additionally be labelled Sales of services to other EU-country or similar.
+Often you also need to specify a VAT-code, this should reflect this type of trade and additionally be labeled Sales of services to other EU-country or similar.

 |Sales of services to other EU country||3308||1000|